 PhD candidate in Neuroscience Harvard University

-I’m a neuroscience PhD candidate in Bernardo Sabatini’s Lab at the Harvard Medical School, where I work on understanding how local neural circuits in both biological and artificial brains alter their connections to enable learning and flexible behavior.
+I’m a neuroscience PhD candidate in Bernardo Sabatini’s Lab at the Harvard Medical School, where I work on understanding how neural circuits in both biological and artificial brains alter their connections to enable learning and flexible behavior.

 Nature Methods, 2025